-1. I just got a new E-bike … how should I treat my battery?
+1. I just got a new E-bike … how do I care for my battery?

-Awesome – it’s amazing technology, so treat it with care!
+Awesome – lithium-ion batteries are amazing and you will want to insure your pack is properly cared for.
 Your eBike comes with a battery charger, and most of the ebikes are shipped with the battery at approximately an 80% charge level.
 The level may be higher or lower, and you can power up and check your display for an exact reading.
 Once you plug in your charger, the LED light on the charger will be red, and when fully charged will turn green, indicating the battery is fully charged and ready for use.
-Unplug it and enjoy your ride!
+Unplug it and enjoy your ride.

-We use the term “battery” here, but your ebike battery includes the case, individual cells within the case, a circuit board inside the case that manages the cells and communicates with the bike’s controller, an off/on switch, a connection plug for mating with the bike, a lock with key for removing the battery, and typically also a push button that will give an approximate read on the battery charge level (independent of your LCD dashboard).
+We use the term “battery” here, but your ebike battery includes the case (pictured left), individual cells within the case (pictured below), a circuit board inside the case that manages the cells and communicates with the bike’s controller (cpu), an off/on switch, a connection plug for mating with the bike, a lock with key for removing the battery, and typically also a push button that will give an approximate read on the battery charge level (independent of your LCD dashboard, and not as accurate).

 2. What is the best practice for charging my E-bike battery after my ride?

 You may have heard, “top it off after each ride.”
-Yes and no. If you aren’t overly concerned about the longevity of the battery, just charge it after each ride.
+Most do this - they charge it fully after each ride.
 A high voltage cutoff (HVC) in the battery management system (BMS) will shut off power into the battery cells after the pack reaches a level considered 100% (approximately 42V for a 36V battery system or 54.5V for a 48V battery system).
 This practice provides roughly 400-500 cycles before there is a substantial degradation in the cell chemistry.
-If you simply don't have the mental interest in managing your battery, and you are happy to replace the battery after a few years, then you don't have to read any further.
-Ebike battery packs are relatively economical and an easy replacement – they range in price from $300. to $700. depending on your model.
-For most people, five years of charging twice a week is 500 charge cycles, and your battery is still alive, but your range is reduced a bit (similar to year two on a cell phone).
-So most don't worry about it - they simply charge when needed prior to a ride.
+Ebike battery packs are relatively economical and years down the road - an easy replacement – they range in price from $300. to $700. depending on your model.
+For most people, five years of charging twice a week is 500 charge cycles, and your battery is still alive and has a decent charge capacity, but your range may be reduced a bit (similar to year two on a cell phone).

 3. What should the temperature be on the pack before charging it?